edmondscommerce/phpqa/README.md

 phpmdRule public methods under
 ```

-Whatever ruel is returned by phpmdRule call, supress it in PHP using dock block.
+Whatever rule is returned by phpmdRule call, supress it in PHP using dock block.

 ```php